vmx17/Kinematics6DoF/README.md

 The orientation of links and coordinate axes is represented by unit-length vectors.

 ### Tool coordinate system

 The final stage of the manipulator includes a fixed-orientation end-effector, and currently, only one tool is supported per instance.
 The position and orientation of the tool tip are defined in the local coordinate system $Σ_6$ (i.e., the flange coordinate system) as $(Xt, Yt, Zt, rx, ry, rz)$, and provided as an array of six double-precision elements.
 The position of the TCP (Tool Center Point), which serves as the control point of the end-effector, is given by $(Xt, Yt, Zt)$, and its orientation is specified by $(rx, ry, rz)$.
 This orientation indicates how the coordinate system $Σ_t$, placed at the TCP position, must be rotated around each axis of $Σ_6$ in order to align with $Σ_t$ (the origin remains at $(Xt, Yt, Zt)$).
 The order of applying these rotations is $rz \rightarrow ry \rightarrow rx$.
+Then this defines a tool coordinate system ($Σ_t$) at TCP including direction of each axis.
+Naturally, the $Z_t$ is the direction of the tool point at.
-This is NOT an Euler angle representation.
+The way to define these tools, it is NOT an Euler angle representation.
 It is the so-called Yaskawa convention.

 ## Target Specification